 Acceptance of Kaplan’s naturalism became widespread in much of the Reform Jewish community.
 Both officially and historically, the Reform movement has always affirmed theism.
 However, since the 1940s, there has been a growing naturalist and humanist influence within the Reform movement.

 Psychologist Eric Fromm is known for his conception of God as a symbol.
 Fromm did not believe that God actually exists; rather, what exists is our idea of God, and our ideas of Godly behavior.
 In this view, all that matter is our conception of God.
 God should be seen as a symbol that allows people to live their lives in a way consonant with the highest ethical standards.
-(13) Fromm’s beliefs have found a home in much of Reform Judaism.
+(13) Fromm’s beliefs have found a home in some of Reform Judaism.
 This is similar to the theology of the Rabbi Alvin Reines, Professor of Jewish Philosophy at one of the Reform movement’s primary seminaries, Hebrew Union College in Cincinnati.
 He teaches that theology is not the study of God, but is instead the study of the possible meanings of the term “God”.
 He terms his theology “polydoxy”.
-Reines argues against a belief in God as something that actually exists, yet holds that one should nonetheless use theistic language.
-He presents a redefinition of the word God as “the enduring possibility of being”.
-He reasons that since nothing can exist without the possibility of its being, whenever we experience existence, we experience God.
-Thus, everyone can be said to believe in God.
-(14) Reines’s views are well accepted among a large segment of Reform Judaism.

-Prof. David Ray Griffin and Rabbi Louis Jacobs have critiqued these views: They state that these views of God are intellectually dishonest because they are atheist beliefs garbed in religious terminology.
-They term this technique “conversion by definition”, as humanist and non-theistic beliefs are given theistic labels.
+Prof. David Ray Griffin and Rabbi Louis Jacobs have critiqued these views: They state that these views of God are atheist beliefs garbed in religious terminology.
+They term this “conversion by definition”, as non-theistic beliefs are given theistic labels.
 (15) In support of this contention, note that some atheists have adopted Kaplan’s Reconstructionism, Fromm’s humanism and Reines’ polydoxy as affirmation of atheist beliefs.
 Some examples include: